nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_client_utils.rst

 #.
 Determine the resource ID for a resource that must be customized.
 #.
 Form the resource path for the resource in the ``object ID/instance/resource ID`` format.
 #.
 Create a structure for storing the resource value.
 #.
-Define a read function that responds to the read requests for the resource value from the server.
+Define a read function that updates the resource value.
 #.
-Pass the resource information to the LwM2M client utils library to register callbacks for the resource and to publish the sensor data.
+Pass the resource information to the LwM2M client library to register callbacks for the resource and to publish the sensor data.

 The following example describes how you can define an object that follows the Generic Sensor definition from IPSO.
 To enable the support for Generic Sensor, set the Kconfig option :kconfig:option:`CONFIG_LWM2M_IPSO_GENERIC_SENSOR` to ``y``.